mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 OR AT AN EARLIER STAGE?
 DEFINE FIRST THEN INTERPRET?

-At this stage it is important to try to clarify, what exactly is meant by the authors abstract in their explorations.
+**Papert / Abstract**

 Papert's focus on Microworlds as a vehicle to make concrete  of  mathematical concepts, must at some point involve an exposure to this abstract knowledge.

 Waite's research contains on limited examples but given the broad alignment with UK curricular context can be safely taken to include   Wing's take on CT at the most abstract, and specifics coding constructs or even syntax at the most concreted.